jg-digital-media/jgdm_snooker_scorer/readme.md

 + `TODO:` Track number of times Black ball has been potted `#pot---red--blue` (no more than 16)
 + `TODO:` Track number of times Pink ball has been potted `#pot---red--pink` (no more than 16)
 + `TODO:` Track number of times Black ball has been potted `#pot---red--black` (no more than 16)

 + it's possible, however unlikely it might be that a player can pot a colour ball 16 times, including the colour sequence.
-(15 reds, 15 of a single colour and the colour sequnce e.g. 15 Reds, 15 Yellows, Yellow, Green, Brown, Blue, Pink, Black)
+A 147 Break (15 reds, 15 of a single colour and the colour sequnce e.g. 15 Reds, 15 Yellows, Yellow, Green, Brown, Blue, Pink, Black) - H

 + `TODO:` Disable foul and miss buttons when points remaining is at 0 (Player 2)